MiSikora/laboratory/library/docs/qa-module.md

 # QA module

-It is very often desirable to have an option of configuring feature flag values at runtime.
+It is very often desirable to have an option of configuring feature flag options at runtime.
 Laboratory addresses this problem with its QA modules.

 ## Inspector